List of Major League Baseball career putouts leaders: Right Fielders

 Because game accounts and box scores often did not distinguish between the outfield positions, there has been some difficulty in determining precise defensive statistics before 1901; because of this, and because of the similarity in their roles, defensive statistics for the three positions are frequently combined.
 Although efforts to distinguish between the three positions regarding games played during this period and reconstruct the separate totals have been largely successful, separate putout totals are unavailable; players whose totals are missing the figures for pre-1901 games are notated in the table below.
 Because they are expected to cover more territory in the outfield than their counterparts on either side, often being the fastest player of the three, center fielders typically records the highest putout totals; left fielders usually records slightly more putouts than right fielders due to the ball being more frequently hit to the left side of the field.
 Paul Waner is the all-time leader in career putouts by a right fielder with 4,533.
 Roberto Clemente (4,459), Dwight Evans (4,247), Hank Aaron (4,161), Tony Gwynn (4,052), Nick Markakis (4,025), Sammy Sosa (4,017), and Ichiro Suzuki (4,005) are the only other right fielders to record over 4,000 career putouts.

-Jason Heyward, the active leader in putouts by a right fielder and 25th all-time.
+Giancarlo Stanton, the active leader in putouts by a right fielder and 57th all-time.

 Dwight Evans holds the American League record.

 Ichiro Suzuki tied the major league record with 381 putouts in 2005.

 Harry Hooper held the American League record for 54 years, and led the AL in putouts a record ten times.

 Dave Parker's 381 putouts in 1977 remain the major league record.

 Babe Herman held the single-season record for 45 years.